zgilkerson/azure-pipelines-agent/docs/preview/yamldeserialization.md

 A definition variable `Agent.RunMode`=`Local` is added to each job.

 Note, this is not fully implemented yet.
-* Only task steps are supported, and not all task control options are currently deserialized.
-The basics, name@version and inputs, currently work.
+Only task steps are supported.
+Sync-sources and resource-import/export are not supported yet.
-* Sync sources and resource import/export is not yet supported.
 Each job is run with syncSources=false.

 Example:
 ```